mSeeps416/Lab1-PRG-101/README.md

 ## Lab 1 Sign-Off
-- Submit the screenshots of each individual script, the screenshot must show your scripts and command line interface and output.
+- Submit the screenshots of each individual script, the screenshot must show your scripts and output.
-- The screenshot must also show your username on github codespaces.
   - Submit individual screenshots of the following scripts:
     - lab1a.py
     - lab1b.py
     - lab1c.py